 The value placed upon property within the Appraisal District is subject to review by an Appraisal Review Board, consisting of three members appointed by the Board of Directors of the Appraisal District.
 The Appraisal District is required to review the value of property within the Appraisal District at least once every three years.
-The City may require annual review at its own expense, and is entitled to challenge the determination of appraised value of property within the City by petition filed with the Appraisal Review Board.
+The City may require annual review at its own expense, and is entitled to challenge the determination of appraised value of property within the Appraisal Review Board.